MaLaoya/MaLaoya/README.md

 <br><br>

 - :school: I study at [Jensen Yrkeshögskola, Malmö Sweden]
-- :computer: Learning to code with C#, .Net, Blazor and Javascript
+- :computer: Learning to code with C#, .Net, Blazor and Javascript.
+My plan is to be more involved in the Microsoft Azure enviroment.
+I will take courses and certificates during the summer.
 - :office_worker: Internship at Omegapoint doing various projects with NOSQL InfluxDB and Web-application
 <br>